FrankSiret/test-drones/README.md

 ### Some assumptions I defined.

+1. Drone and Medication have a primary key `id` integer, use it to retrieve the entity.
+2. Drone `serial number` allowed only numbers.
-1. All new drone `(POST)` are created in IDLE state and without medication items.
+3. All new drone `(POST)` are created in IDLE state and without medication items.
-2. To update a drone `(PATCH)` its only permited to change battery capacity and state.
+4. To update a drone `(PATCH)` its only permited to change battery capacity and state.
-3. Image in medication item are persisted to database as two separated field `image-bytes` and `image-content-type`.
+5. Image in medication item are persisted to database as two separated field `image-bytes` and `image-content-type`.
-4. The application in secured with Basic Auth, use user=`admin` and password=`admin` to get access.
+6. The application in secured with Basic Auth, use user=`admin` and password=`admin` to get access.
-5. There is a limit of 10MB to image in medication items.
+7. There is a limit of 10MB to image size in Medication items.

 ### Endpoints